Our K-6 ACE Classes

 Young students learn coding best by building things themselves, not just watching or following instructions.
 Our program introduces coding through fun and interactive platforms designed specifically for beginners.

 Students start with visual coding tools such as Scratch and similar block-based programming environments, where they can easily control characters, create animations, and design simple games by connecting coding blocks together.
-As students gain confidence, they begin creating their own projects.
-We allow them to experiment, solve problems, and bring their own ideas to life with ACE Teacher guidance.
+Acers experiment, solve problems, and bring their own ideas to life as they create their projects with teacher guidance, such as:

 • simple games where characters move and respond to player input